• Skip to primary navigation

 The roast level of coffee beans also plays a role in the resulting acidity of the brew.

-This is because the extended roasting process breaks down some of the naturally occurring compounds, including chlorogenic acid, responsible for acidity.
+The extended roasting process breaks down some of the naturally occurring compounds, including chlorogenic acid, responsible for acidity.

 However, it's important to note that while darker roasts might have lower acidity, they also tend to have less caffeine and antioxidants compared to light roasts.